dseichter/VATValidation/README.md

 ## About

-VAT Validation supports you in validating your vat numbers based on your master data.
+VATValidation supports you in validating your vat numbers based on your master data.
 Whether you want to check a VAT number directly at your workplace or integrate it into your ERP/CRM applications.

 ## Command Line tool